sp18-interns/chirag-intern/07-March-2022/README.md

 - Get an interaction with Abrar Sir
 - Hands-on in if-else statements

 # Links Read
 https://www.geeksforgeeks.org/taking-input-in-python/

 # Second Half
 - Targeting to complete the Loops topic
+- Watch some video of for loop(udemy,Navin reddy_telusko)
+- Handson for loop